psychelzh/tarflow.iquizoo/README.md

 targets::tar_make()
 ```

-Or if you prefer to run on multicores, use this:
+Or if you prefer to run on multicores (note you can only do this when you separate works into branches), use this:

 ```r
 # set the number of works in the `workers` argument